 Kiribati Education Improvement Program

-Coffey, A Tetra Tech Company, is supporting Kiribati’s future development by improving access to relevant and quality education for the country’s children.
+Tetra Tech is supporting Kiribati’s future development by improving access to relevant and quality education for the country’s children.

 Kiribati, a remote, archipelagic micro-state in the Pacific Ocean, faces growing demographic, economic, social, and environmental concerns, including a rapidly increasing population and high unemployment.
 In addition, the country is affected by water, sanitation, and climate challenges due to its low-lying and tropical geography.
 Kiribati’s scattered islands and numerous communal groups present logistical barriers for implementing a country-wide education system, and limited, geographically dispersed building resources limit school construction projects.